agungTuanany/Javascript-data-structure-and-algorithm/chapter-10-algorithms-recursion/README.md

 me the files; but as you see, in blue here we also have folders that inside of them also have files, how can I also see the files in this blue folders?
 I can do something called `ls -R`, `-R` stand for recursively, if I do press Enter loot at that, I get also the files inside of the folders.
-You see I have a controllers folder with `.js` files, I have postgres folder with some `Dokcerfile`, some  `.sql` file, and with in those I also have another folder that has different files but, because I was able to lust items recursively, my computer went inside of each folder and printed out the files.
+You see I have a controllers folder with `.js` files, I have *Postgres* folder with some `Dokcerfile`, some `.sql` file, and with in those I also have another folder that has different files but, because I was able to lust items recursively, my computer went inside of each folder and printed out the files.

 So, what is Recursion?
 Well, recursion is when you define something in terms of itself, simply it's a function that refers to itself inside of the function.